dmichaels/public/books/read.md

   1. <a href="https://www.amazon.com/Kill-Mockingbird-Harper-Lee/dp/0060935464/">To Kill a Mockingbird (Harper Lee)</a>
   1. <a href="https://www.amazon.com/Lady-Chatterleys-Lover-Classics-Evergreens/dp/1847494080/">Lady Chatterleys Lover (D.H.
 Lawrence)</a>
   1. <a href="https://www.amazon.com/Call-Wild-Jack-London/dp/167334951X/">Call of the Wild (Jack London)</a>
+  1. <a href="https://www.amazon.com/Death-Salesman-Arthur-Miller/dp/B0DT4PVKDS/">Death of a Salesman (Arthur Miller)</a>
   1. <a href="https://www.amazon.com/Adventures-Huckleberry-Norton-Critical-Editions/dp/0393966402/">The Adventures of Huckleberry Finn (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Adventures-Tom-Sawyer-Original-Unabridged-ebook/dp/B0CFPY1T6T/">The Adventures of Tom Sawyer (Mark Twain)</a>
   1. <a href="https://www.amazon.com/Listening-Prozac-Landmark-Antidepressants-Remaking-ebook/dp/B0CJHHMR72/">Listening to Prozac: The Landmark Book About Antidepressants and the Remaking of the Self (Peter Kramer)</a>